Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Experimentation

 \subsubsection{Convergence of the cost function}

-In this experiment we illustrate the convergence behavior of the simplex optimization of \eqref{motion}.
-For this purpose, we initialize the simplex optimization approach with 7 points where these were chosen randomly within $20\%$ offset from the true.
-A representative example of the convergence of the optimization is illustrated in Figure \ref{fig:simplexConvergence} showing the first 100 iterations of 20 independent experiments for the $L=5$ case.
+This experiment illustrates the convergence behavior of the simplex optimization of Eq. \eqref{motion}.
+For this purpose, the simplex optimization approach was initialized with 7 points where these were chosen randomly within $20\%$ offset from the true.
+A representative example of the convergence of the optimization is illustrated in Figure \ref{fig:simplexConvergence}, showing the first 100 iterations of 20 independent experiments for the $L=5$ case.
 This convergence behavior is consistent throughout different scenes in an urban environment, driving behavior and number of motion vectors $L$.
-However, one of the limiting cases for convergence of the algorithm is when $L \rightarrow 1$ along with cases when both scene and AV remain static where as expected, we found vanishing motion vectors containing no information to constraint alignments.
-A side from these, convergence presented a rate behavior similar to that in \ref{fig:simplexConvergence} with prominent damping at ~50 iterations.
+However, one of the limiting cases for convergence of the algorithm is when $L \rightarrow 1$ where along with cases of no vehicle nor scene dynamics results in motion vectors with no information to constrain data alignments.
+A side from these, convergence presented a rate behavior similar to that in \ref{fig:simplexConvergence} with prominent damping at 50 iterations.